What things not to pack when moving: List of non-allowables

 Food

-Perishable items like fruits, vegetables, dairy products, and meats can spoil during the move, particularly if it’s a long-distance one.
+Perishable items like fruits, vegetables, dairy products, and meats can spoil during the move, particularly if it’s a long-distance moving.
 Imagine opening a box to find spoiled food — not quite the welcome gift you’d want in your new home.

 Here’s a detailed list of products that are considered perishable:

-• Meat.
+- Meat.
 This includes beef, pork, and lamb.
 Any kind of processed meats like sausages or cold cuts also fall into this category.

-• Poultry.
+- Poultry.
 Chicken, turkey, duck, and any other bird meant for consumption.

-• Fish.
+- Fish.
 Whether it’s salmon, cod, or canned tuna, fish is highly perishable.

-• Eggs.
+- Eggs.
 This includes not just fresh eggs, but any food items that contain raw eggs.

-• Dairy products.
+- Dairy products.
 Milk, cheese, yogurt, butter, and cream are all perishable.

-• Cooked leftovers.
+- Cooked leftovers.
 If you’ve cooked a bit too much and have leftovers, it’s better to throw them away or consume them before moving.

-• Cut or chopped fruits and vegetables.
+- Cut or chopped fruits and vegetables.
 Once fruits and veggies are cut, they become perishable.

-• Bread.
+- Bread.
 Fresh bread, especially those without preservatives, can go stale or grow mold quickly.

-• Potatoes.
+- Potatoes.
 Raw potatoes are quite hardy, but cooked potatoes (like mashed or boiled) are perishable.

 Also, food containers that have already been opened can cause trouble.
 They can attract pests, and the last thing you need while settling into your new place is an unexpected visit from some unwanted guests.